 • Awards may be presented to the director or the producer of the film.

-b) Films produced prior to the year 2014 will not be eligible for competition.
+a) Films produced prior to the year 2015 will not be eligible for competition.

-c) The same film may only be entered once in the Festival.
+b) The same film may only be entered once in the Mountain Film Competition.

-e) Filmmakers from any country may enter the Festival, and are encouraged to attend the Festival.
+d) Filmmakers from any country may enter the Mountain Film Competition, and are encouraged to attend the Festival.

-f) Entries with soundtracks in any language other than English MUST have English subtitles, are dubbed in English, or be accompanied by an English translation of the dialogue and/or narration.
+e) Entries MUST be in English, have burn-in English subtitles, or be dubbed in English.
 We recommend a sans-serif font with maximum readability against both light and dark backgrounds.

-i) All submissions will be retained by the Festival for adjudication, on-demand and archival purposes.
+h) All submissions may be retained by the Festival for adjudication, on-demand and archival purposes.

 k) The Entrant grants the Festival and its successors, licensees and assigns the right to copy and version the entry in its entirety to facilitate technical operations of the Festival, in and through any and all media formats now known or hereafter devised.